davidawad/davidawad.github.io/_posts/2018-04-20-field-equations.md

 > Which, it should be said, still might not have cemented his long legacy.
 Other scientists did such things.
 It is not at all clear that Einstein was truly the most intelligent man of his time.
 He had a lot of competition — there were a lot of smart people around then, including people whose contributions to physics were no less enduring.
 There were also other public intellectual scientists of the time, many of whom have been forgotten to all but science historians.
 Einstein's physics is clever, but it is less "out of the blue" than it looks if you look at it in its context than in isolation.
 (Typically when Einstein's work is taught, it is taught in juxtaposition to people like Newton, not in juxtaposition to the science of his time, which is largely forgotten.
 If you put Einstein's work up next to, say, Lorentz and Poincaré, it looks more "of a piece" with what was being done at the time, and his early work looks relatively crude.
 This does not diminish it, but it is a lesson about the difficulty of properly assessing a scientist without looking at their actual context.)

-With that background in mind, einstein's work is some of the most important physics that's happened in quite a long time.
+With that background in mind, Einstein's work is some of the most important physics that's happened in quite a long time.

-This post is going to discuss a lot of the mechanics underneath einstein's theory of general relativity, and hopefully give you an understanding of how it came to be.
+This post is going to discuss a lot of the mechanics underneath Einstein's theory of general relativity, and hopefully give you an understanding of how it came to be.

-### Math.
+### Math
 So let's start with some basic assumptions that i'm making about you, the reader.

 > You should know some calculus and a little bit of linear algebra.
 It's gonna come up unfortunately.

-### The equivalence principle.
+### Equivalence
 If you're in a room with no windows, you can't tell the difference between being in a box that's accelerating through space accelerating at $g$, and a box that's on the earth while experiencing the same force of gravity $g$.
 That's essentially the equivalence principle.

 > Now on earth specifically the value of g varies due to tidal forces but that's not really the point here.

-### Curvature of light due to gravity.
+### Curvature of light
 You'll also need to know that light bends when traveling through a gravitational field.
 Let's be more specific.

 Imagine you're traveling in a windowless room that's accelerating upward at the speed $g$.
 If you shoot a laser horizontally across the room you would expect it to land at the same height on the other side of the room.
 Now of course light travels forward and if the windowless room is accelerating we observe something different.
 As time moves forward and the room moves upwards, the landing height will become lower and lower by the time the light reaches the other end.